educationfutures/star-party-planner/README.md

   --preview_cache_dir image_cache --preview_px 800 --preview_fov_deg 0.6
 ```

-> ⚠️ This tool may run slowly when downloading previews of images for the first time.
+> ⚠️ This tool may run slowly when downloading image previews for the first time.
 Be patient!

 ---